food-and-service

 You Cannot Automate a Hug

 A two-year-old falls and scrapes her knee.
 She does not want a robot.
 She does not want an AI assistant.
-She wants someone who knows her name, picks her up, and makes it better.
+She wants someone who knows her name, picks her up, says the right small words, and makes it better.
 That moment -- multiplied across millions of interactions every day in childcare centers, preschools, and family daycare homes across America -- is why this profession sits at an automation risk of just 5%.

-Childcare workers have an overall AI exposure of 8% in 2025, making this one of the most AI-resistant occupations in our entire database.
+[Fact] Childcare workers have an overall AI exposure of 8% in our 2026 analysis, making this one of the most AI-resistant occupations in our entire database of 1,016 jobs.
 The trajectory is essentially flat: by 2028, exposure rises to only 9% and risk to 6%.
-When you are responsible for the physical safety and emotional development of small children, technology is a tool at the margins, not a threat at the core.
+When you are responsible for the physical safety and emotional development of small children all day, technology is a tool at the margins, not a threat at the core.
+The work is grounded in the same kind of physical-and-relational reality that protects nursing, therapy, and elementary teaching, and the protection here is even stronger because the children involved are pre-verbal or only partially verbal.

 What the Data Shows